 If the analysts had access to narrow versions of these tables, then each query would require much less I/O. The graph below shows the effect of extra columns in a table.
 Extra int columns do not have a detrimental effect on performance.
 However, extra [var][char|binary] columns do affect the performance of a query.
 So if a table contains such unused columns, it is helpful to keep a copy of the data with just the popular columns in a table.

 In TPCDS queries, store_sales and items table are joined in a few queries.
 If there is a copy of the join result of these two tables, then each of the queries requires one less stage.
 The graph below shows the performance improvement of queries that read the denormalized table of store_sales and items.
 The improvement in query performance of using denormalized tables is up to 66%.

 These techniques are not new and have been known for a long time in the database world.
 Two factors make it hard to use these techniques in the Hadoop ecosystem.

-First of all, a survey of the popular open source (Presto, Apache Hive, and Spark SQL) and commercial analytic databases (Amazon RedShift, HP Vertica, EMC Greenplum) showed that none of them supported materialized views.
+First of all, a survey of the popular open-source (Presto, Apache Hive, and Spark SQL) and commercial analytic databases (Amazon Redshift, HP Vertica, EMC Greenplum) showed that none of them supported materialized views.
 Therefore, the data team has to manually communicate the existence of the optimized copies of the data to the analysts.
-In large organizations, communication and documentation is too high an overhead to implement these techniques successfully.
+In large organizations, communication and documentation are too high an overhead to implement these techniques successfully.

 Second, it is very common to use more than one technology to improve performance and accessibility.
 For example, base tables may be hosted in S3 and managed through Apache Hive, and materialized views may be stored in a data warehouse like Redshift.